Universe in a black hole in Einstein$-$Cartan gravity

-A closed universe in a black hole without particle production is oscillatory.
-It does not reach the size and mass of the observed Universe.
-To identify our Universe with a universe in a black hole, we must include quantum effects in curved spacetime which are responsible for particle production by the gravitational field \cite{Zel}.
+{\bf 6.
+Universe with particle production}\\ \\ A closed universe in a black hole without particle production is oscillatory.
+It does not reach the size and mass of the observed universe.
+To identify our universe with a universe in a black hole, we must include quantum effects in curved spacetime, which are responsible for particle production by the gravitational field \cite{Zel}.

 An initial, accelerated expansion of a closed universe after the big bounce defines the torsion-dominated era.
-As the universe expands, the spin-torsion term $\alpha n_\textrm{f}^2$ in (\ref{Fri1}) decreases faster than $\epsilon$.
+As the universe expands, the spin--torsion term $\alpha n_\textrm{f}^2$ in equation (\ref{Fri1}) decreases faster than $\epsilon$.
 The universe begins to decelerate and enters the radiation-dominated era.
 Eventually, the matter in the universe becomes nonrelativistic.
-At the matter-radiation equality, the energy density of nonrelativistic matter exceeds the energy density of radiation and the universe enters the matter-dominated era.
+At the matter--radiation equality, the energy density of nonrelativistic matter exceeds the energy density of radiation and the universe enters the matter-dominated era.
 The universe cannot expand to infinity unless it enters another phase of acceleration.
-The simplest source of such an acceleration is a cosmological constant $\Lambda$ which modifies the Lagrangian density of the gravitational field: $\mathfrak{L}_\textrm{g}=-\frac{1}{2\kappa}(R+2\Lambda)\sqrt{-g}$.
-The cosmological constant does not change the Cartan equations but adds a term to the Einstein equations (\ref{Ein}): $R_{ik}-\frac{1}{2}Rg_{ik}=\kappa\sigma_{ki}+\Lambda g_{ik}$.
+The simplest source of such an acceleration is a cosmological constant $\Lambda$, which modifies the Lagrangian density of the gravitational field: $\mathfrak{L}_\textrm{g}=-(R+2\Lambda)\sqrt{-g}/(2\kappa)$.
+The cosmological constant does not change the Cartan equations but adds a term to the Einstein equations (\ref{Ein}): $R_{ik}-(1/2)Rg_{ik}=\kappa\sigma_{ki}+\Lambda g_{ik}$.
 The Friedmann equation (\ref{Fri1}) in the radiation-dominated era becomes

 In the matter-dominated era, the energy density is dominated by the mass density of nonrelativistic matter $\rho$: $\epsilon\approx\rho c^2$.
 The mass of the nonrelativistic matter in the universe is equal to $M_\textrm{univ}=\rho V$.
 Accordingly, the Friedmann equation (\ref{Fri1}) in the matter-dominated era is